iamnaran/iamnaran.github.io/content/posts/multiple-backstack-navigattion.md

 ![](https://cdn-images-1.medium.com/max/1200/1*wfg1qr9XPKWTYentA2QRSQ.jpeg)

-# Nested Navigation with Bottom Navigationthat supports Mutiple Back Stack.
+# Nested Navigation with Bottom Navigation that supports Mutiple Back Stack.

 💥 Hello, In this article we are going to implement a nested  **navigation with multiple back stack.**
 We will learn how exactly nested  **navigation** are made.